ioos/nosofs-NCO/README.md

 v3.2.1

 This is a copy of NOAA's National Ocean Service Operational Forecast System obtained from NOAA's PMB website:  https://www.nco.ncep.noaa.gov/pmb/codes/nwprod/ nosofs.v[VERSION]
+This repository contains updates needed to run using GCC/GFortran compilers.

 *NOAA does not maintain a publicly available source code repository.*

 ### Directory structure